MicrosoftDocs/customer-insights/topics/developers/downloads/tutorials/ingestion-data-scheme.md

 ---
 # Ingestion Data Scheme

-This is a schema for Aria's Ingestion Tool.
+This is a schema for the Product Insights Ingestion Tool.

 > Please note that a schema file is not strictly required when sending data with the Ingestion Tool.
 If no schema is defined, defaults are used.